Kotlin/dokka/docs/topics/runners/gradle.md

 ### Source link configuration

-The `sourceLinks` configuration block is where you can add a `source` link to each signature that leads to a `remoteUrl` with a specific line number.
+The `sourceLinks` configuration block allows you to add a `source` link to each signature that leads to the `remoteUrl` with a specific line number.
 (The line number is configurable by setting `remoteLineSuffix`).

 This helps readers to find the source code for each declaration.

 For an example, see the documentation for the